SAM MASTERS LEGAL

-Sam N. Masters, founder of Sam Masters Legal, is experienced in Florida law dealing with Expungement and Sealing of criminal records.
+Sam Masters, founder of Sam Masters Legal, is experienced in Florida law dealing with Expungement and Sealing of criminal records.
 Thirty-five years of experience makes Sam Masters Legal the perfect choice to help clear your name.

 Having a criminal history can impact you in many ways and haunt you for years to come.
 It can cause you to lose your job and/or future job opportunities.
 It may prevent you from renting an apartment or home and be the sole reason that you are denied admittance to a university.